 You can also reach them via email, but there’s no chat function on their website.

-While it’s good to have the 24/7-service, having customer support be primarily offered through the phone is an inconvenience.
-That means that if something is going wrong as you’re serving a customer, you’ll have to get on the line to get any assistance with the problem.
+While it’s good to have the 24/7 service, having customer support be primarily offered through the phone is an inconvenience.
+That means that if something is going wrong as you’re serving a customer, you’ll have to get on the phone to get any assistance with the problem.

 If you’re the kind of person who likes to get things done over the phone, this might work for you.
 But with customer support being a common complaint in Wells Fargo Merchant Services reviews, clearly their technical support is an issue.

-If you’ve seen them in the news, then you know that Wells Fargo hasn’t had the best year.
+If you’ve seen them in the news, then you know that Wells Fargo hasn’t had the best few years.

 In September 2016, the bank reached a $190 million settlement with the Consumer Financial Protection Bureau over allegations that Wells Fargo employees had intentionally and systematically set up over 2 million unauthorized accounts in order to meet sales quotas.

-To deal with this issue, Wells Fargo’s CEO John Stumpf was forced to resign, and the bank has fired about 5,300 employees.
+To deal with this issue, Wells Fargo’s CEO John Stumpf was forced to resign and the bank fired about 5,300 employees.

-Hopefully, this issue won’t affect more merchants using their services.
-But with many complaints of shady sales tactics and lack of full disclosure with fees—especially the early contract termination fee—it’s clear that this problem might be an issue across all of Wells Fargo’s divisions.
+There’s not much Wells Fargo Merchant Services news specifically, and hopefully this issue won’t affect more merchants using their services.
+But with many complaints of shady sales tactics and lack of full disclosure with fees—especially the early contract termination fee—it’s possible that this problem might be an issue across all of Wells Fargo’s divisions.

 As always, you should weigh the pros and cons with any service for your small business—and Wells Fargo Merchant Services is no exception.